 As a result of this funding, PE is a priority on our School Development Plan and we have been proactive in seeking out ways to improve the opportunities for all pupils at Goldsworth.

-In 2016/17 Goldsworth will assign a portion of the funding to:
+In 2016/17 Goldsworth assigned a portion of the funding to:

 |Increased further Employment of Specialist gymnastics teacher||Continued high quality provision of gymnastics across the whole junior school and now Infant School too.
 Goldsworth’s teachers working alongside the specialist, develop teaching and learning and subject knowledge within gymnastics.
 All children access the gymnastics curriculum and benefit from 2 teachers in the room team teaching the skills of each lesson.
 Employed specialist provides expert focussed support to all children taught.
 Profile of gymnastics remains high across the school; a very successful (very well attended) daily lunchtime gymnastics club continues to run.
 School gymnastics team compete successfully for the school at local events.|